Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 Most Marlton deliveries occur at major regional hospitals and medical centers known for their advanced maternity and neonatal care, including:

 In many birth injury cases, the following kinds of clinical missteps are common.
+Doctor’s malpractice during labor and delivery can lead to serious birth injuries, sometimes resulting in long-term disabilities for the child.
 They don’t always lead to injury—but when they combine, harm becomes possible.

 While Marlton is relatively affluent compared to many communities, certain factors still raise risk and deserve attention.